 However, a text may simply consist of a single symbol such as a cave painting or an image at a street crossing.
 It is a cultural product regarded as an object of critical analysis (who produced it, who created it, what message was sent, etc).

 A typical connotation of a text relates to a form that is recorded.
 I have extended that concept to include other forms of communication.
 Communication takes place between a sender and receiver by way of five methods of perception—hearing, seeing, feeling, smelling, and tasting.
-In our critical analysis of a text, can we consider all of these senses as objects of study?
+In our critical analysis of a text, can we consider all senses as objects of study?

 Example for discussion: Compulsion.